 Cathedral of Saint John the Devine (1047 Amsterdam Ave.)

 In a city famous for its churches, Saint John the Devine is sadly often overlooked.
-It is the fourth largest Christian church in the world and it still hasn’t been completed.
-Nicknamed Saint John the Unfinished, the church is a timeline of construction techniques and styles as each change reflects the time period it was made in.
+It is the fourth largest Christian church in the world, and it still hasn’t been completed.
+Nicknamed Saint John the Unfinished, the church is a timeline of construction techniques and styles as each change reflects the period it, was built.

 Knickerbocker Door (Times Square Shuttle Platform, Manhattan)

 As the city’s subway has expanded over the last century some old relics of its past remains.
 If you make a stop at the Time Square station at the western end of the platform, you’ll see an ordinary door with the word “Knickerbocker” written above.
-At one time a stairway behind the door leads to the Knickerbocker hotel.
-The connection was severed long ago but the door still remains.
+At one time, a stairway behind the door leads to the Knickerbocker hotel.
+The connection was severed long ago, but the door remains.